o-x-e-y/oxeylyzer-2/web/public/posts/how-oxeylyzer-works.md

 ];
 ```

-Now we have three fingers we want to get a corresponding trigram.
-Considering the fact we have
+We can also add this to the analysis struct.
+Now we have three fingers we want to get a
-three integers, the strategy here is to populate an array first to only have to index into it for
+corresponding trigram.
+Considering the fact we have three integers, the strategy here is to populate
-every trigram.
-The way to do this is by going over each finger combinations, and writing some code
+an array first to only have to index into it for every trigram.
+The way to do this is by going over
-to determine what trigram it is.
-Rolls will be the example here.
-Rolls are defined as trigrams where
+each finger combinations, and writing some code to determine what trigram it is.
+Rolls will be the
-one key is one hand, and two are on the other.
-To check if something is a roll we can
+example here.
+Rolls are defined as trigrams where one key is one hand, and two are on the other.
+To
-do something like this:
+check if something is a roll we can do something like this:

 ```rust
 fn is_roll([f1, f2, f3]: [usize; 3]) -> bool {